 Strava decided on April 1st, 2020, the same day of the launch of the IRONMAN VC platform by Sport Heroes, that this technical configuration was no longer acceptable, and on April 10th Sport Heroes was given a one-week deadline (April 16th) to transfer this experience to a dedicated API connection.

 Strava refused to give any guarantees to Sport Heroes that other API connections would be provided to the other Sport Heroes experiences following the transfer of IRONMAN VC.

 - Sport Heroes requested 1/ these guarantees and 2/ some more time (4 weeks, after 6 years where this configuration had not posed any problems, did not seem like a huge ask) to be able to accomplish a significant redesign of its technological architecture and SSO to meet Strava's needs.
 Conducting IT projects without a minimum of time and testing is dangerous for the reliability and security of a system

 - Strava did not accept that its ultimatum was not met and disconnected the Sport Heroes API connection on April 16, 2020, impacting the experience of hundreds of thousands of users, not least the tens of thousands who had joined IRONMAN VC and were gearing up for VR3 this week-end.

 It's your data, not Strava's.

-In the meantime, we propose to our users to continue using our services through all our other partner solutions: Garmin, Polar, Suunto, Nike+, Adidas Running, Fitbit, Runkeeper, MapMyRun/Ride, TomTom, Withings, Decathlon Coach, Rouvy.
+In the meantime, we propose that our users continue using our services through all our other partner solutions: Garmin, Polar, Suunto, Nike Running Club, Adidas Running, Fitbit, Runkeeper, MapMyRun/Ride, Withings, Decathlon Coach, Rouvy...